corscada/LUIS/README.md

-# land-usage
+# Land Use Intensity of Software (LUIS)

-Want to discover the land use intensity (LUI) of your software?
+Want to discover the land use intensity of your software?

-This plugin for the GSF Impact Framework takes kWh values and translates them to m2 land used based on the grid energy mix.
+This plugin for the GSF Impact Framework takes kWh values and translates them to m2 land used per year based on the grid energy mix.

 # Parameters